Ukraine

 A bus trip from Sevastopol to the city of Bakhchysarai is about one and a half hour.
 In the city I quickly realised how Turkish the atmosphere is: the people, the buildings, and food served in the restaurants.
 Soon it was clear that I was going to like this place.
 Bakhchysarai is a nice place both for its cultural sights and also for outdoor activities.
 During my visit I saw lots of hikers, cyclists and rock climbers.
 After I had visited the Khan’s Palace I walked along the valley floor all the way to the foothills of Chufut-Kale and visited all the major sights along the route.

-Many people know Bakhchysarai only for the Khan’s Palace, and …
+Many people know Bakhchysarai only for the Khan’s Palace, and it is a …

 Keep reading 0 comments